Shtigra/code-snippet-manager/README.md

-# code-snippet-manager
+# Code Snippet Manager

-A tool to save, organize, and search code snippets with tags.
+Organize and store your frequently used code snippets with tagging and search features.

+## Features
+- Add/Edit/Delete Snippets
+- Tagging System
+- Search and Filter
+- Language-based Sorting

+## Technologies Used
+- React
+- Firebase